-When knitting, you place yarn about a foot long into each hand.
-This yarn can be held in a variety of positions.
-You can hold the yarn between your thumb and index finger with your yarn resting against your palm or against your palm with the yarn running between your thumb and index finger.
-Most knitters hold the yarn this way.
+When knitting, you place Yarn about a foot long into each hand.
+This Yarn can be held in a variety of positions.
+You can have the thread between your thumb and index finger with your Yarn resting against your palm or your palm with the Yarn running between your thumb and index finger.
+Most knitters hold the Yarn this way.

-When knitting or crocheting, one common question is whether to hold the yarn or hold the stitch.
+When knitting or crocheting, one common question is whether to hold the Yarn or the stitch.
 There are pros and cons to both methods.
-Holding the yarn means you are holding more yarn than the stitch (to help control it) or tying a knot in the yarn after the last stitch of the row.
-Holding the stitch means you are holding less yarn than the stitch (to help control it) or tying a knot in the yarn before you finish the row.
+Holding the Yarn means holding more than the stitch (to help control it) or tying a knot in the Yarn after the last stitch of the row.
+Keeping the stitch means holding less Yarn than the stitch (to help control it) or tying a knot in the Yarn before you finish the row.
 Each method has its pros and cons.

-In the conclusion, If you experience difficulty while knitting, try holding your yarn in both hands.
-Hold both ends of the yarn in one hand and wrap it around your other hand.
-The wrap should grip loosely enough that you can pull on the wrap to get the yarn under tension.
+In conclusion, If you experience difficulty while knitting, try holding your Yarn in both hands.
+Hold both ends of the Yarn and wrap it around your other hand.
+The wrap should grip loosely enough that you can pull on wrap to get the Yarn under tension.

 How To Carry Yarn In Colorwork Knitting?